 |Group D||iron supplement (ferrous sulphate) and lactose|

-- Each group (other than Group A) consumed 13.5 mg of iron, which is 50% of the RDA for iron during pregnancy.
-The study lasted 90 days.
+Overall, each group – except Group A – consumed 13.5 mg of iron, which is 50% of the RDA for iron during pregnancy.

 - The results showed that Group C (dried dates, dried apricots, blackstrap molasses and rape seeds) had the most significant improvements in all measurements (ferritin, hematocrit and hemoglobin).
 Interestingly, Group B (blackstrap molasses) had the strongest increase in serum ferritin specifically.

 - In conclusion, the researchers pointed out that natural sources of iron, such as dates, seem to be more bioavailable (i.e. more easily absorbed) than iron pills.

 HOW MANY DATES SHOULD YOU EAT PER DAY FOR IRON DEFICIENCY?

 Some research shows that consuming 100 grams of dates per day is ideal for improving iron deficiency.
 This is equivalent to approximately 4 or more dates, depending on the variety.